-Nomination and Remuneration Committee
+IRC Nomination and Remuneration Committee

-Tan Sri Zaharah Ibrahim Chairperson
+Tan Sri Zaha arah Ibrahim Chairperson -------------- -------------- -------------

-(Appointed w.e.f.
-20 January 2025)

-Azizan Zakaria

-Datuk KY Mustafa

-(Resigned w.e.f.
-19 January 2025)

-The NRC carries duties and responsibilities regarding nomination and remuneration matters with strict adherence to the principles of good corporate governance.

-The NRC is responsible for assisting the Board in ensuring that the Board and Board Committees retain an appropriate structure, size and balance of skills and experience, as well as the independence and diversity required to meet PETRONAS' strategic objectives.
-The NRC is also responsible for reviewing, PETRONAS' Highest Management's appointments and succession planning before the Board's approval.

-The NRC discharges its responsibilities through its scheduled meetings during the year following its fixed agenda, which covers the matters under the purview of the NRC.
-The NRC met four times in 2024.

-+ For more information about the NRC's attendance, please refer to page 190.

-RC

-Risk Committee
+Datuk Dr Shahrazat (Appointed w.e.f.
+20 January 2025) Azizan Zakaria Datuk KY Mustafa (Resigned w.e.f.
+19 January 2025) The NRC carries duties and responsibilities regar and remuneration matters with strict adherence good corporate governance.
+The NRC is responsible for assisting the Board in Board and Board Committees retain an appropri and balance of skills and experience, as well as the and diversity required to meet PETRONAS' strates The NRC is also responsible for reviewing, PETRO Management's appointments and succession pla Board's approval.
+The NRC discharges its responsibilities through its meetings during the year following its fixed ager the matters under the purview of the NRC.
+The N in 2024. + For more information about the NRC's attendance, page 190.
+Risk Committee to the principles of ensuring that the ate structure, size ne independence gic objectives.
+DNAS' Highest inning before the ts scheduled ida, which covers IRC met four times Key Matters in 2024 The NRC reviewed and made recommendations to the Board on the status of independence of the NEDs of PETRONAS in line with the requirements of the PETRONAS Independent Directors Guidelines as a result of the annual review of independence of the NEDs.
+The NRC reviewed PETRONAS' Highest Management appointments, contract renewals and contract cessations, as well as succession planning and development opportunities.
+The NRC also reviewed and endorsed the establishment of the 2024 President and Group CEO's Performance Measurement to balance between "Perform" and "Transform" objectives with emphasis on enterprise outcomes and promoting desired behaviours.
+The NRC reviewed and endorsed the high-level organisation structure.
+The NRC reviewed and endorsed the Annual Board Assessment and Board Performance for PETRONAS.